1/11 Seilbahn Zugspitze

 Three world records on the Zugspitze

-The Zugspitz cable car is a record-breaker – at its opening, it broke three world records.
+The Zugspitze cable car is a record-breaking lift – at its opening, it broke three world records.
 The aerial tramway overcomes the world’s greatest overall vertical difference of 1,945 meters in a single section and the world’s longest free span at 3,213 meters.
 The cabins also pass the world’s highest steel support for aerial tramways at 127 meters.
-Passengers enjoy an overwhelming panoramic view of the sparkling Eibsee, the fascinating, steep walls and peaks of the Waxenstein group, and the impressive Alpspitze.
+Passengers enjoy a breathtaking panoramic view of the sparkling Eibsee, the fascinating, steep walls and peaks of the Waxensteingruppe, and the impressive Alpspitze.

 More comfort and views along the route

-The route of the new Zugspitze cable car is, with only a few meters’ deviation, the same as its predecessor.
+The route of the new Zugspitze cable car is, with only a few meters of deviation, the same as its predecessor.
 The stations of the aerial tramway are also located in almost the same positions.
-Thanks to the new, floor-to-ceiling glass cabins with a capacity of up to 120 passengers, both comfort and transport capacity have been greatly increased, minimizing waiting times.
-The windows are also equipped with heated glass, ensuring an unobstructed view of the Eibsee and the surrounding mountains at all times.
-You can see the distinctive Waxenstein group and the Alpspitze, the Karwendel mountains, and the Bavaria-Tyrol border.
-The Bavarian Schneekar and the rugged rocks of the Zugspitze north face also come within reach.
+Thanks to the new floor-to-ceiling glass cabins, which can accommodate up to 120 passengers, both comfort and transport capacity have been greatly increased, minimizing waiting times.
+The windows are equipped with heated glass, ensuring an unobstructed view of the Eibsee and the surrounding mountains at all times.
+You can see the distinctive Waxensteingruppe and the Alpspitze, the Karwendel mountains, and the border between Bavaria and Tyrol.
+The Bavarian Schneekar and the rugged rocks of the Zugspitze north face also seem within reach.
 On clear days with good visibility, the view from the cable car even extends as far as Lake Starnberg and Munich.

 Glass as a central material

-Glass plays a central role in the architectural concept for the new Zugspitze cable car.
+Glass plays a key role in the architectural concept for the new Zugspitze cable car.
 In addition to the floor-to-ceiling glass cabins, which put the visual experience at the forefront during the ride, the stations are also generously designed with this material.
 Even in the valley station, visitors enjoy an unobstructed view of the Eibsee and the Zugspitze.
-The mountain station also features fully glazed platforms, offering impressive panoramic views when boarding and alighting.
-Inspired by the sun terrace of days gone by, there is a glazed staircase on the south side of the mountain station with views of the Alps.
+The mountain station also features fully glazed platforms, offering impressive panoramic views as guests board and disembark.
+Reminiscent of the sun terrace from earlier days, there is a glazed stairwell on the south side of the mountain station with views of the Alps.

 A project for the history books